 Marvel Super Heroes Vs. Street Fighter

-Sadly, most of the crew from X-Men VS Street Fighter have gone M.I.A (maybe it's part of the storyline but probably not), and if you mained any of these characters, you were most definitely "disappointed" with MSH Vs SF upon hearing the news.
-While any fan of the first crossover would've enjoyed seeing ALL previous characters return to the roster (including those from X-Men: Children of the Atom), it was still nice to see other characters getting a chance to "shine" in the limelight.
-In any case, this installment set up some exciting possibilities for future entries to the Versus Series, taking necessary steps towards the series' full potential... and leaving fans wanting more.
+Sadly, most of the crew from X-Men Vs. Street Fighter have gone M.I.A (maybe it's part of the storyline but probably not), and if you mained any of these characters, you were most definitely "disappointed" with MSH Vs. SF upon hearing the news.
+While any fan of the first crossover would've enjoyed seeing ALL previous X-Men characters return (including those from X-Men: Children of the Atom), it's still nice to see other Marvel characters getting a chance to shine in the fighting game universe.
+In any case, this installment set up some exciting possibilities for future entries to Capcom's Versus Series, taking several necessary steps towards the full potential of the series... and leaving fans wanting more.

 Developer(s): Capcom